Kraymer/kraymer.github.com/_posts/2018-04-12-git-alias-print-branch-stashes-checkout.md

 thus losing the code stashed or wasting my time rewriting it :sob: ...

-I figured today that I could use the fact that default stashes messages are of the form *"WIP on <branchname>:"* to grep them just after performing a checkout.
+I figured today that I could use the fact that default stashes messages are of the form *WIP on <branchname>:* to grep them just after performing a checkout.
 That gave birth to my .gitconfig `co` alias :

     co = "!f() { git checkout \"$@\" && git stash list | grep \"$1:\"; }; f"